State and Federal Regulations on 'State Authorization' of Distance Education

 What about SARA and reciprocal agreements between states?

-Through reciprocity, an institution authorized under SARA criteria in its home state would be considered authorized in all other SARA states.
-SARA is implemented through the regional higher education compacts (WICHE, SREB, MHEC, and NEBHE).
-As of February 1, 2017, forty seven states and the District of Columbia have been accepted into SARA.
-The states have approved and provide oversight to over 1500 institutions.
+Through reciprocity, an institution authorized under SARA criteria in its home state would be considered authorized in all other SARA states for SARA related activities per the SARA Manual. http://nc-sara.org/content/sara-manual SARA is implemented through the regional higher education compacts (WICHE, SREB, MHEC, and NEBHE).
+As of September 2018, 49 states, Puerto Rico, U.S. Virgin Islands, and the District of Columbia are members of SARA.
+The states have approved and provide oversight to over 1700 institutions.
 National Council for State Authorization Reciprocity Agreements http://nc-sara.org

 WCET Updates on State Authorization